Disclosure:

 4. Improving SEO

-Connecting your Search Console property to Google Analytics allows you to view organic search queries in GA.
-This offers the opportunity to compare key performance metrics like landing pages to relevant ranking keywords in Google Analytics.
+Connecting your Search Console property to Google Analytics lets you view organic search queries in GA.
+This allows the comparison of key performance metrics like landing pages to relevant ranking keywords in Google Analytics.

-Therefore, it lets you track your website’s ranking for relevant keywords to measure your SEO performance right in GA4.
-This information can help you identify opportunities to improve your search engine optimization efforts and improve relevant pages with the right search phrases.
+Therefore, it lets you track your website’s ranking for relevant keywords to measure your SEO performance in GA4.
+This information can help you identify opportunities to improve your search engine optimization efforts and improve relevant pages with the correct search phrases.

-Under Acquisition in Google Analytics 4, you can view these traffic metrics and learn how to use the report to improve your search engine optimization.
+Under Acquisition in Google Analytics 4, you can view these traffic metrics and learn how to use the report to optimize your search engine.

 5. Tracking Conversions